NickAlexandris/RFID-Project/README.md

 Although the concept seems simple, continuous RFID reading caused some unexpected behavior — especially when the antenna was turned off.
 After several simulations and tests, I managed to stabilize the logic and bring the project closer to a real-world implementation.

-Additional info
+Additional info:
-Check the space of your RFID CARD is really important the MDS D100 is 111 Bytes!
+Check the space of your RFID CARD is really important the MDS D100 is only  111 Bytes so u have to keep in mind the lenght of the data in the UDT

 Main Features